mmartin-sub/web-saas/README.md

 #### Payments
 - [ ] Refactor Stripe code to move products and prices from one env to another.
 - [ ] Refactor code for capture the pricing information and load them on the web page or internally, so the proper configuration is coming from env
+- [ ] Stripe events source should come form package: https://github.com/kgajera/stripe-event-types and not be embeded directly

 #### Authentification
 What to review: